-Obviously this is a bit of a downer for Virginia residents hoping to bet on the Cavaliers and Hokies, but they will still be able to get in on March Madness action for every game not involving a state school.
+Obviously this is a bit of a downer for Virginia residents hoping to bet on the Cavaliers and Hokies, but they will still be able to get in on college football action for every game not involving a state school.

 In addition to the restrictions on betting, there are a few rules that apply directly to VA sportsbooks.
 This includes a 15% tax on revenue and a $250,000 operator fee.
 While these are not the most sportsbook-friendly fees in the US sports betting market, they are far from the worst.
 As a result, Virginia sports bettors will have plenty of sportsbooks to choose from.